Gurley, Rams run through Cowboys, advance with 30-22 victory

 Next weekend, the Rams will face the winner of the other divisional playoff game in New Orleans between the top-seeded Saints and the defending Super Bowl champion Philadelphia Eagles.

-The Rams are one win away from another Super Bowl trip after McVay's high-flying, inventive offense largely kept it on the ground, methodically punishing the Cowboys' normally sturdy run defense with their unlikely running back tandem.
+The Rams are one win away from another Super Bowl trip after McVay's inventive offense largely stuck to old-time football basics behind their unlikely running back tandem and an offensive line determined to assert its superiority.

-"It's scary," Anderson said.
-"We've got two different styles, and we can keep teams off balance."
+The Rams proved it on fourth-and-goal from the 1 with 7:16 to play.
+McVay called a simple run, and Anderson bulled in behind his blockers for LA's final points.

+"We always talk about attacking success, never fearing failure," McVay said of his reasoning on the call.
+"We wanted to come out here and try to play fearless tonight."

 The Cowboys, who largely shut down Seattle's league-best rushing attack last week, hadn't allowed two 100-yard rushers in a playoff game since the NFL-AFL merger.